-For the first time, a regional effort is underway to analyze the cost of dispensing prescriptions to Medicaid beneficiaries.
-The New England States Consortium Systems Organization (NESCSO), a nonprofit organized by the health and human service agencies of the New England states and UMass Medical School, has partnered with the accounting firm of Myers and Stauffer LC to survey pharmacies in the region.
+A recent survey of New England pharmacies found the median cost to dispense one prescription to a Medicaid beneficiary is $10.59.
+The survey was completed by the New England States Consortium Systems Organization (NESCSO), a nonprofit organized by the health and human service agencies of the New England states and UMass Medical School, in partnership with the accounting firm of Myers and Stauffer LC.

 Engaging stakeholders to thoughtfully restructure into an integrated healthcare delivery system is no easy task, but MassHealth did just that through its Accountable Care Organization (ACO) initiative, UMass Medical School’s Carolyn Langer, MD, told Healthcare IT News.
 Dr. Langer will discuss the initiative at a forum in Boston April 3.